White-throated dipper: Description

-The white-throated dipper is about 18 cm long, rotund and short tailed.
-The head of the adult (gularis and aquaticus) is brown, the back slate-grey mottled with black, looking black from a distance, and the wings and tail are brown.
-The throat and upper breast are white, followed by a band of warm chestnut which merges into black on the belly and flanks.
-The bill is almost black, the legs and irides brown.
+The white-throated dipper is about 18 cm long, rotund, and short tailed.
+The head of the adult (C. c. gularis and C. c. aquaticus) is brown, the back is slate-grey mottled with black, looking black from a distance, and the wings and tail are brown.
+The throat and upper breast are white, followed by a band of warm chestnut, which merges into black on the belly and flanks.
+The bill is almost black, the legs and irises brown.
 C. c. cinclus has a black belly band.
 The young are greyish brown and have no chestnut band.

 Voice

 The male has a sweet wren-like song.
-During courtship the male sings whilst he runs and postures, exhibiting his snowy breast, and when displaying he will take long and high flights, like those of the common kingfisher, accompanied by sharp metallic calls clink, clink, different from the normal zil.
+During courtship, the male sings whilst he runs and postures, exhibiting his snowy breast, and when displaying, he takes long and high flights, like those of the common kingfisher, accompanied by sharp, metallic calls clink, clink, different from the normal zil.

 Behaviour and ecology

 The white-throated dipper is closely associated with swiftly running rivers and streams or the lakes into which they fall.
-It often perches bobbing spasmodically with its short tail uplifted on the rocks round which the water swirls and tumbles.
+It often perches bobbing spasmodically with its short tail lifted up on the rocks around which the water swirls and tumbles.
 It acquired its name from these sudden dips, not from its diving habit, though it dives as well as walks into the water.

 It flies rapidly and straight, its short wings whirring swiftly and without pauses or glides, calling a shrill zil, zil, zil.
-It will then either drop on the water and dive or plunge in with a small splash.
+It then either drops on the water and dives or plunges in with a small splash.

-From a perch it will walk into the water and deliberately submerge, but there is no truth in the assertion that it can defy the laws of specific gravity and walk along the bottom.
-Undoubtedly when entering the water it grips with its strong feet, but the method of progression beneath the surface is by swimming, using the wings effectively for flying under water.
+From a perch, it walks into the water and deliberately submerges, but it cannot defy the laws of specific gravity and walk along the bottom.
+Undoubtedly when entering the water, it grips with its strong feet, but the method of progression beneath the surface is by swimming, using the wings effectively for "flying" under water.
 It holds itself down by muscular exertion, with its head well down and its body oblique, its course beneath the surface often revealed by a line of rising bubbles.

-In this way it secures its food, usually aquatic invertebrates including caddis worms and other aquatic insect larvae, beetles, Limnaea, Ancylus and other freshwater molluscs, and also fish and small amphibians.
+In this way, it secures its food, usually aquatic invertebrates including caddis worms and other aquatic insect larvae, beetles, Limnaea, Ancylus and other freshwater molluscs, and also fish and small amphibians.
 A favourite food is the small crustacean Gammarus, an amphipod shrimp.
 It also walks and runs on the banks and rocks seeking terrestrial invertebrates.
-Dippers may be preyed on by predatory fish such as brown trout although only one case has been recorded for this species unlike in American dipper.
+Dippers may be preyed on by predatory fish such as brown trout, although only one case has been recorded for this species unlike in American dipper.

 The winter habits of the dipper vary considerably and apparently individually.
-When the swift hill streams are frozen, it is forced to descend to the lowlands and even visit the coasts, but some will remain if there is any open water.
+When the swift hill streams are frozen, it is forced to descend to the lowlands and even visit the coasts, but some remain if water is still open.